jdswcz/ArclyraPlugins/README.md

 > [!WARNING]
 > Arclyra plugins are trusted code.
 They are .NET DLLs loaded in-process by Arclyra and are not sandboxed, isolated by permissions, or run in a separate security boundary.
 A plugin can execute arbitrary code with the same Windows user privileges as Arclyra, including reading and writing user-accessible files, starting processes, loading native code, using the network, and interacting with Arclyra process memory.

 Capabilities are a host-facing declaration and a service gate for Arclyra SDK APIs.
 They help users and the host understand intended access, but they are not an operating-system sandbox.
-Follow least privilege, explain why each capability is needed, and avoid surprising background behavior.
+Follow least privilege, explain why each capability is needed with `capabilityExplanations`, and avoid surprising background behavior.

 The stable capability list, reserved capabilities, and guidance for least-privilege manifests live in [Capabilities](capabilities.md).